The premier Animal Health and Animal Science search firm. Learn more.

 Therefore, our focus in this article will be on the core of your office or team that is open to learning and being mentored if properly challenged.
 Here is the key: defy the old adage of “if it’s not broke, don’t fix it”.
 If you limit yourself to that belief, you are limited by your current capabilities.
 Where you, your team, your organization is at this present moment is as far as you will go.
 Think of all the innovations that came about because someone was creative and resourceful enough to take something that worked well and make it just that much better.
 Keyless entry for vehicles, wireless mouses for computers, and the iPhone are just a few examples of modernizations that would have not been created had their inventors been okay with the status quo.
 Have the same outlook on your own business – constantly evaluate what’s not working, and even with what is working, be constantly open to how to make it just a little more effective, or innovative, or differentiated.

-A good step is to create a one year learning plan for yourself and everyone at your organization.
+Where to Begin A good step is to create a one year learning plan for yourself and everyone at your organization.
 It should cover all dimensions of one’s life and have elements that can be measured quarterly, monthly, weekly, and daily.
 To summarize this continual learning process, conceptualize two things – one is where you are today –your achievement.
-Two is where you could be – your potential.
+Two is where you couldbe – your potential.

 Even if it’s only 30 minutes per week dedicated to learning and development, that 30 minutes begins to build a bridge to get you from your current achievement all the way over to your future potential.
 To use an example, one of the most renowned pieces of sculpture in the world is Michelangelo’s statue of David.
 When Michelangelo was asked how he created the magnificent statue David from a block of stone, he replied that he did not create David from the stone; rather he saw David in the stone and merely chipped away at the unneeded pieces until David emerged.
 We are the same way – underneath all the things we currently know and do, lays an undiscovered statue in each of us.
 Like Michelangelo chipping away at the stone, you devoting time each week to ongoing development or fostering a learning environment with your team will begin to uncover the statue underneath.
 Like the unveiling of David, this does not happen overnight.
 It takes patience, dedication, and commitment to build a bridge from current achievement to underlying potential.